6 must-know tax tips for the self-employed

-- It's important to know about the self-employment tax: You will need to pay your Social Security and Medicare taxes as both the employer and the employee.
+- It's important to know about self-employment taxes: You will need to pay both employer and employee components of Social Security and Medicare taxes.

 - Quarterly estimated taxes can be confusing at first.
-If you underpay, you may owe penalties so it can make sense to work with a tax professional if you have questions or concerns.
+If you underpay or pay late, you may owe penalties so it can make sense to work with a tax professional if you have questions or concerns.

 - People who are self-employed may be able to take deductions that a person who is employed by a company won't have access to—for instance for a home office.
 That can help take a bite out of the overall tax bill.

 - Setting aside money in an account dedicated only to tax payments can help ensure that you always have enough ready to pay the tax bill.

 Setting out on your own as a small-business owner takes guts, grit, and lots of organization.
 One of the most important and complicated aspects of managing your finances when you're the boss, besides keeping the lights on and vendors paid, can be managing taxes.